Rajeshgadhvi7/s2p/README.md

     make test

+By default the test suite uses the example files located under ``tests/data``.
+To run the tests with another dataset, set the environment variable ``S2P_DATA_PATH`` to the directory containing the alternative input files.

 If some libraries needed by `s2p` (such as `libfftw3`) are installed in a custom location, for example `/usr/joe/local`, then the compilation and tests will fail with exit status 127 or mentioning not being able to load shared  libaries.
 You can help the compiler to find